yaasita/skype2json/README.md

 # skype2json

-This script exports slack logs as json.
+This script exports slack logs to json.

 # Install